clemensGooooo/clemensGooooo.github.io/_posts/2025-10-06-exitnction.md

 **Initial**
 Although we can write anywhere in memory, we still face the challenge of achieving code execution.
 We can't simply pivot to a ROP chain on the stack because we don't have a stack address.

-My initial approach was to leak a stack address from `libc`, since `libc` typically contains stack pointers.
-While I successfully found a stack address in `libc`, it proved too unstable across runs to be reliable for exploitation.
+My initial approach was to leak a stack address from `libc`, since `libc` typically contains stack pointers. ~~While I successfully found a stack address in `libc`, it proved too unstable across runs to be reliable for exploitation.~~

+There is a way of exploiting this by leaking `libc`'s `environ` variable.
+With this address you will get a stable offset on the stack to overwrite a return pointer.

 **Exit Strategy**